 weekly written tests on vocabulary and grammar (20% of the final grade)

 a mid-term assignment of a text to be read independently (20% of the final grade)

 a written exam on the subject matter of the course (60% of the final grade)

 The final grade for the course is established by determining the weighted average with the additional requirement that the written exam must have a grade above 5.49.

 If the final grade is below 6.0, the written exam can be repeated.

 Students can view their marked examinations and request (additional) feedback for a period of 30 days after the publication of the grades.

-The study materials will be provided through Blackboard at the beginning of the course.
+The study materials will be provided through Brightspace at the beginning of the course.

-This course will be taught in Dutch if there are no foreign students participating in it.
+This course will be taught in Dutch if there are no international students participating in it.